HL7/fhir-identity-matching-ig/input/pagecontent/index.md

 - [Home]\: The home page provides the introduction and background for this project and general requirements that apply to all workflows described in this guide.
 - [Industry Initiatives]\: This page includes a compilation of industry-wide digital identity and patient matching projects.
 - [Guidance on Identity Assurance]\: This page describes best practices for patient identity verification in the most common workflows necessary to support healthcare-related transactions.
-- [User Authentication Matching]\: This page describes user matching guidance during authentication
+- [Consumer Matching]\: This page describes consumer matching guidance during authentication
 - [Patient Matching]\: This page describes the appropriate usage of the patient $match operation for cross-organizational exchange.
 - [Digital Identity]\: This page provides best practices for individual identity management in a healthcare context.
 - [Use Cases]\: This page provides workflows around core Identity concepts, as well as Use Case workflows.